FacultyDebora Oliveira, Ph.D., CRC, OTR/L Director

 Dr Mbiza has 24 years in staff and leadership roles in occupational therapy practice.
 For the past seven years, she has been the Academic Fieldwork Coordinator and an assistant professor in the Division of Occupational Therapy.
 She teaches a variety of courses including foundations of Occupational Therapy, therapeutic communication and documentation and biopsychosocial development of adults.
 She is registered and licensed in Florida as occupational therapist.
 Dr Mbiza has participated in national and state association activities, and was certified as a scholar in Interprofessional Education in Geriatrics through the University of Alabama’s Geriatric Education Center from 2013-2014.
 She has presented at several professional conferences at the state and national level.
 She is an active member of the American Occupational Therapy Association, the Florida Occupational Therapy Association, and the Gerontology Association of America.

 Dr. Mbiza has a diverse range of experiences working with clients across the lifespan, and participation in research to improve lives through outcomes research related to functional performance and disability.
 Her goal is to bridge related aspects of occupational therapy practice, academia, and research to assist the local community to live life to the fullest, while contributing to the advancement of the occupational therapy profession.
 Dr. Mbiza has practiced as an occupational therapist in the school system, home care, and long term care.
-She is currently working on improving student outcomes in fieldwork and increasing fieldwork opportunities for Occupational Therapy students in the local community while providing rehabilitation services to the community.

 Barbara L. Kornblau, JD, OTR/L, FAOTA, DASPE, CCM, CDMS, CPE, Adjunct Professor is a nationally known health and disability policy expert with accomplishments as an occupational therapy clinician, educator, and researcher, for more than 30 years.
 She is a Past President of the American Occupational Therapy Association (AOTA), a past Chair of the AOTA’s Standards and Ethics Commission, and a former Chair of AOTA’s Work Programs Special Interest Section.
 She was elected to AOTA’s Roster of Fellows and was awarded AOTA’s Award of Merit and FOTA’s Award of Excellence.
 She has been honored with numerous named lectureships, including the Mary Ann Epstein Lectureship, Rancho Los Amigos International Rehabilitation Hospital.
 She serves as a consultant to the United Spinal Association’s Pathways to Employment program, a member of the Board of Visitors for the University of Wisconsin’s School of Education, and an advisor to the National Fibromyalgia and Chronic Pain Association.